 - Extra features (cup holders, carrying bag etc)

-If you want to make an informed choice on your folding picnic table check out our comprehensive buyers guide and FAQS below.
+If you want to make an informed choice on your folding picnic chair check out our comprehensive buyers guide and FAQS below.

-I also personally have to consider things that will support my spine and pelvis as they were damaged in pregnancy.
+Personally I have to consider things that will support my spine and pelvis as they were damaged in pregnancy.
 So I’m a fan of well padded reclining camping chairs for my picnics like the Outsunny Folding Chair 3-Position Reclining Seat with Pillow.

 For hikes where I need lightweight and portable but high back and secure so I don’t land in a heap on the floor.
 I have found the Helinox Sunset Mesh Camping & Picnic Chair from Alpine Trek is the best – and so light Hubby doesn’t know he’s carrying it!